 1. Everyone is a fluent English speaker

-In “Emily in Paris” it seems like every single Parisian speaks irreproachable English, making the language barrier inexistent for Emily.
+In “Emily in Paris” it seems like every single Parisian speaks perfect English, making the language barrier inexistent for Emily.

 In reality, even though many Parisians have a good understanding of English, it’s not common to meet as many native speakers as this on every street corner.